Wikia/mobile-wiki/README.md

 * `tsd update` will update typings folder with ambient files
 * Copy `config/localSettings.example.ts` to your own copy of `localSettings.ts` and set the `port` and `devboxDomain`.
   * The devboxDomain must have your devbox name (without the dev- prefix) in it.
-  * The `wikiFallback` is useful but is not obligatory.
   * For development use `localSettings.dev` instead `localSettings.base` - see [localSettings](README.md#localsettings)
   * If you want to test with consul, add `mediawikiDomain: 'mediawiki.service.consul'` to your localSettings
   * If you want to see debug output add `loggers: { console: 'debug' }` to your localSettings